 A search for cases brought to the judiciary under the terms of the 1993 Act will show little activity.
 The most well-known one was that between Vivienne Westwood and the Harris Tweed Association.
 It was suggested that Westwood had used a version similar to the Harris Tweed Orb for garments not conforming to the specifications of the 1993 Act.
-However, Westwood, who has always been a great supporter and user of both Harris Tweed and tartan in her designs, was able to show that her Orb had three variations of the original Orb design and won the case.
+However, Westwood, who has always been a great supporter and user of Harris Tweed and tartan in her designs, was able to show that her Orb included three variations of the original Orb design and won the case.

 There is no doubt that the intent of the 1993 Act was, and is, laudable and that the protection of the livelihoods of islanders living in isolated regions is important.
-However from the perspective of IPR let us examine what has been protected:
+However, let us examine what has been protected from the perspective of IPR:

 There can be no protection of the processes as they exist in many parts of the world and there is little or no evidence of trade secrets;